injekt666/nim-scambaiting-tools/README.md

 - **+22 Scam Baiting Tools total** [and more linked below.](https://github.com/juancarlospaco/nim-scambaiting-tools#more)
 - Single-file tiny native binary executable `*.EXE`.
 Copy and paste the file then Run it.
 - No DotNet Frameworks Required.
 No Dependencies.
-Easy to Hack, Procedural on purpose.
+Easy to Hack, Procedural.
 You can rename the executables.

 # Infinite Looping